P67

 Programme Structure

-• 5 Core courses (15 credits units) provide trainings for the essential graduate-level chemistry, communication and research skills:
+• 5 Core courses (15 credit units), to be taken in Semester A, provide training for the essential graduate-level chemistry, communication and research skills:

 • The course learning outcomes of "Academic and Industrial Research, Development and Innovation" focus on research project design and management, which cover various topics including ethics in scientific research; research and uncertainty; hypothesis development; experiments design; data analysis; evaluation of research work; project management and communication skills.